rid47/rid47/README.md

 ### Hi there 👋, my name is Ridwan
-#### Python Developer
+#### Like to think myself as a Python Developer
  I have an educational background in EEE.
 I am currently working as a Software Engineer.
 My primary responsibility is developing different RPA solutions for my employer.
+I love coding and trying to improve my coding skills to contribute effeciently in my team.

 Skills: PYTHON/SQL/HTML/CSS